MihBarreto/Portfolio-QA-EN/README.md

  <h2><img src ="https://github.com/MihBarreto/Portifolio-QA-PTBR/blob/main/img/kitty.png" width="100" height="100"> Projetos</h2>

 <h3><img src ="https://github.com/MihBarreto/Portifolio-QA-PTBR/blob/main/img/jogajunto.png" width="100" height="40">
- <br/>Final Assignment - Formação "O QA tá ON" - <a href ="https://jogajuntoinstituto.org/">Instituto Joga Junto</a></h3>
+ <br/>Final Assignment - Project "O QA tá ON" - <a href ="https://jogajuntoinstituto.org/">Instituto Joga Junto</a></h3>

- O projeto final tratava-se de reempregar as habilidades que adquirimos durante a formação, no aplicativo mobile Rappi.
+ The final assignment had the objective of applying all that we learned during the classes, using the mobile app Rappi as a case study.
- - Organização:
+ - Organization:
- <br/>Nós optamos por usar uma metodologia mista de SCRUM e KANBAN.
-Fizemos dailies para reportar resultado de testes e alinhar as demandas.
-Já para definir prioridade das tasks e fluxo de trabalho, utilizamos o KANBAN no TRELLO (imagem abaixo).
+ <br/>We chose to use a hybrid methodology with Scrum and Kanban.
+We held daily meetings to report on our testing progress and align our needs.
+By using Kanban in Trello, we were able to manage the priority of our tasks and the flow of our work. (image below).
  <img src="https://github.com/MihBarreto/Portifolio-QA-PTBR/blob/main/img/kanban.png" width="400" height="250">

  - Teste e cenários: